 Tip 2: Do the Easiest Classification Questions First

 When you get to a group of classification questions, answer the ones that seem obvious first so you're using your time efficiently.
 Don't feel like you have to complete them in order.
 If you get the easy ones out of the way in ten seconds, you'll have more time to think about the questions in the group that are more challenging for you.

 Relationship Analysis questions are different from most questions on SAT Subject Tests, so they can be confusing.
 Read carefully, and decide whether each stand-alone statement is true before thinking about whether the second statement is a correct explanation of the first.
 You'll save yourself some time if you find that one of the statements is false (and makes the CE bubble irrelevant)!

 As I mentioned in the first section of this article, the guessing penalty still exists on SAT Subject Tests.
 This means that you need to avoid guessing if you have no clue which answer choice is correct.
-Guessing is only advisable if you can narrow down your choices to two possibilities.
-Otherwise, you’re better off leaving the question blank.
+Guessing is only advisable if you can narrow down your choices to four or fewer possibilities.
+Otherwise, you're better off leaving the question blank.

 Come back here, metaphor for the correct answer choice!

 The SAT Chemistry Subject Test is an hour-long multiple-choice exam that contains 85 questions and is scored out of 800.
 It's offered on all the regular SAT test dates except March.

 Topics on the test include: